 Local Merchants and Guilds stepped in to maintain order in many towns where the local rulers had died.
 These towns declared themselves Free Cities.
 Other towns fell under the sway of the Wizarding Guild, who were still held in high regard for their intervention during the Havoc Wars.
 Reluctantly, the Nobles recognised some cities as under the governance of various Guilds, including the Wizarding Guild.
 In others, the Guilds agreed to share power with the surviving nobility.

 Together, these cities would form a new senate that would continue to govern what remained of the Human Empire.
 It was agreed a Steward would be elected to rule the Empire until the Orb was restored and a new Emperor could be named.
-Stewarts are chosen from Noble Candidates or those with some trace of Imperial blood, who have renounced all other titles and loyalties except those to the Empire itself.
+Stewards are chosen from Noble Candidates or those with some trace of Imperial blood, who have renounced all other titles and loyalties except those to the Empire itself.

 How will you reforge the Empire?